ONSdigital/go-ns/README.md

 * The `s3` client has been moved to [dp-s3](https://github.com/ONSdigital/dp-s3).
 All imports should be updated accordingly.
 * The `vault` client has been moved to [dp-vault](https://github.com/ONSdigital/dp-vault).
 All imports should be updated accordingly.
 * The `log` library has been replaced by [log.go](https://github.com/ONSdigital/log.go) which has been implemented in line with the new [logging standards](https://github.com/ONSdigital/dp/blob/master/standards/LOGGING_STANDARDS.md).
 A [script is provided](https://github.com/ONSdigital/log.go/blob/master/scripts/edit-logs.sh) to automate the replacement of the log library in most common usages.
+* The `common` library has been moved to [dp-net/http](https://github.com/ONSdigital/dp-net).
+All imports should be updated accordingly.
+* The `server` library has been moved to [dp-net/http](https://github.com/ONSdigital/dp-net).
+All imports should be updated accordingly.
+* The `handlers` library has been moved to [dp-net/handlers](https://github.com/ONSdigital/dp-net).
+All imports should be updated accordingly.

 ---